griestopf/Fusee.Tutorial/Tutorial04/README.md

 		...
 ```

-Notice that the explicit definition of the cube geometry, where every of the 24 vertices and 24 normals were listed
+You may notice that the explicit definition of the cube geometry, where every of the 24 vertices and 24 normals were listed
-together with the 12 triangles making up the cube is no longer there.
+together with the 12 triangles making up the cube, is no longer there.
 We still have the ```_mesh``` field instantiated
 with a ```Mesh``` object but the ```Vertices```, ```Normals``` and ```Triangles``` arrays are now taken from some
 object ```mc``` which is of type ```MeshComponent```.